BazilSuhail/DiObral-Admin/README.md

-# DiObral (E-Commerce Admin Dashboard)
+### DiObral (E-Commerce Admin Dashboard)

-#### `DiObral` Admin Dashboard is the backend management system for your premier clothing e-commerce platform.
+`DiObral` Admin Dashboard is the e-commerce clothing/ online market place management system for a premier clothing e-commerce platform.
 It provides a sleek and intuitive interface for managing products, orders, users, and reviews, designed to enhance operational efficiency with advanced features and interactive elements.